tvpollet/tvpollet.github.io/_pages/induction_PY0794.md

 ## Installing RStudio and R

-* Rstudio is available on the PCs but you will benefit if you have it on your on machine!
-I would encourage you to install this **before** the first class.
+* Rstudio is available on the PCs where I will teach you but you will benefit if you have it on your own machine!
+So, I would encourage you to install this **before** the first class.

 * Install R and RStudio.
 Both are freely available software tools.
 Find R for your operating system (Windows, Mac (OSX),Linux): [here](https://cran.r-project.org/){:target="_blank"}.
 More detailed [how to guide](https://rstudio-education.github.io/hopr/starting.html){:target="_blank"} and/or step 1 and 2 from [here](https://swirlstats.com/students.html){:target="_blank"}.
 This contains youtube videos.
 Or check the [not-so-scary-guide to R](https://the-not-so-scary-guide-to-r.com/guides.html){:target="_blank"}.

-* A [screencast](https://youtu.be/rlhUid3REFE) with a first look at the working environment in RStudio.
+* A [screencast](https://youtu.be/rlhUid3REFE){:target="_blank"} with a first look at the working environment in RStudio.

 ## Course Manual